-A: Mariner East 2 has just closed a successful "Open Season," a formal process in which a company can measure the interest of shippers in a proposed pipeline project.
-We have determined that we have enough shipper interest to move forward to expand the service offered by Mariner East 1, contingent on regulatory and permit approvals.
+A: In 2014, Mariner East 2 conducted a successful an "Open Season," a formal process in which to measure the interest of shippers in a proposed pipeline project.
+We have determined that we have enough shipper interest to move forward to expand the service offered by Mariner East 1 by building up to two new pipelines.
 Mariner East 2 would originate at points in Ohio, West Virginia and western Pennsylvania and head east, largely following the route of the Mariner East 1 line.
 Mariner East 2 would ship propane, ethane and butane.
-We have projected a startup date for Mariner East 2 for the end of 2016
+Sunoco Pipeline is currently going through permit review and negotiations with landowners for easements.
+The projected completion date for Mariner East 2 is the end of 2016.